pnkfelix/presentations/curry-on2015/src/lib.md

 extern crate rayon;
 ```

-Next, the module hierarchy for the presentation itself.
+Next, the (shallow) module hierarchy for the presentation itself.

 ```rust
 mod a00_title;